wandb/docs/docs/guides/hosting/secure-storage-connector.md

 | Self-managed | X | X | Refer to the preceding `note` on significance of secure storage connector for **Self-managed** instances.
 Also, you could use the S3-compatible secure storage like [MinIO](https://github.com/minio/minio) with such instances. |

 :::note
-You should configure your instance or team level secure storage connector with the bucket from the same cloud as your instance in **Dedicated Cloud**.
+Configure your instance or team level secure storage connector with the bucket from the same cloud as your instance in Dedicated Cloud.
 It is not possible to configure a bucket from a different cloud.
 :::

 :::note
 W&B uses a garbage collection process to delete W&B artifacts.
-For more information on how W&B deletes artifacts, and for information on how to enable garbage collection based on how you W&B, see the [How to enable garbage collection based on how you host W&B](../artifacts/delete-artifacts.md#how-to-enable-garbage-collection-based-on-how-wb-is-hosted) page.
+For more information on how W&B deletes artifacts and on how to enable garbage collection based on how you W&B, see the [garbage collection](../artifacts/delete-artifacts.md#how-to-enable-garbage-collection-based-on-how-wb-is-hosted) guide.
 :::

 ## Configure team level secure storage connector